SModelS/smodels/docs/manual/source/RunningSModelS.rst

   * **addTxWeights** (True/False): set True to print the contribution from individual topologies to each theory prediction.
 Available v1.1.3 onwards.

-.. _parameterFileErrorsForR:

-  * **errorsForR** (True/False): set True to add also +- 1 sigma values for r-values (both observed and expected) for sr-combined theory predictions.
-Available v3.1.2 onwards.

 .. _parameterFileAddNodesMap:

   * **addNodesMap** (True/False): set True to include the mapping of the nodes indices to the BSM labels.
 Available v3.0.0 onwards.